abdulrehmank/retail-invoice-generator/README.md

 ```
 $ mvn cobertura:cobertura
 ```
-To view Coverage reports, navigate to target/site/cobertura/index.html in your Finder/Windows Explorer.
+To view Coverage reports, navigate to target/site/cobertura/index.html in your Finder/Windows Explorer after building the app.